-It is for this reason that courts have constantly refused the theory of automatic incorporation, or contractualisation of the working condition regulated in the collective agreement.On the other hand, this does not mean that a situation of rupture in the reciprocal relations between the parties is created.
-At the expiration of the period of “normative” after-effects, and in absence of a new agreement, workers maintain the “individual advantages [rights] which they have acquired in application of the agreement”.By “individual right”, the Cour de Cassation understandsthe right which, at the moment of the denunciation of the collective agreement, granted the woorker a remuneration or a right which it benefited at personal title” (level and composition of the salary, supplementary rest days when the normal rest day coincides with a public holiday, without including however rights related to working time when they affect a group of workers, like a paid rest of 45 minutes considered as working time) and by “acquired right”, “that which, at the moment of the denunciation of the collective agreement (…) corresponded to a right which has already been exercised and not only exercisable in abstracto” (as such, are exluded the right acquired during the period of after-effects, compensation for dismissal or retirement, and the rules of revalorization of the salary).
+It is for this reason that courts have consistently refused the theory of automatic incorporation, or contractualisation, of the working conditions regulated in the collective agreement.
+However, this does not mean that a situation of rupture in the reciprocal relations between the parties is created.
+Upon the expiration of the period of 'normative' after-effects, and in absence of a new agreement, workers maintain the 'individual advantages [rights] which they have acquired in application of the agreement.'
+The Cour de Cassation understands 'individual right' to mean the right which, at the moment of the rescission of the collective agreement, granted the employee a remuneration or a right which it benefited at personal title' (level and composition of salary, supplementary rest days when the normal rest day coincides with a public holiday, without including however rights related to working time when they affect a group of employees, like a paid rest of 45 minutes considered as working time); and 'acquired right' to mean 'that which, at the moment of the denunciation of the collective agreement…corresponded to a right which has already been exercised and not only exercisable in abstracto (as such, rights acquired during the period of after-effects, compensation for dismissal or retirement, and the rules of revalorisation of the salary are excluded).'

-In the context of the debate about the possible unequal treatment with newly hired workers, the Cour de Cassation declared that the objective of the system is to compensate for the prejudice caused by the loss of the rights of the agreement.
+In the context of the debate about possible unequal treatment of newly-hired workers, the Cour de Cassation declared that the objective of the system is to compensate for any prejudice caused by the loss of the rights of the agreement.

-Even if the French system of surival of the working conditions seems limited and stricly interpreted by the courts, one should not forget that it inscribes itself in a legal order where the agreement does not have imperative effect on more favorable contractual conditions (to the contrary of what happens in other legal systems, except may the German system, where the special legal regulation of the matter permits to circumvert the problem), reason for which admitting a “generous” system of incorporation could have important consequences, as it would involve that a succession of collective agreement could only occur if it bettered the previous agreement.
-Moreover, French Labour Law characterises itself for its important use of state norms, reducing the role of collective agreement in the regulation fo working conditions, reason for which voids in the articulation of collective agreements do not have the same consequences as in those legal systems where a greater space is given to collective autonomy, like in the Spanish case.
+If the French system of survival of employment conditions seems limited and strictly interpreted by the courts, it should be borne in mind that it is inscribed in a legal order in which an agreement does not have an imperative effect on more favourable contractual conditions (this is in contrast to other legal systems, with the exception of Germany, where special legal regulation of the matter allows for circumvention of the problem).
+This is because admitting a 'generous' system of incorporation could have significant consequences, since it would entail that successive collective agreements could only be made if each successive agreement improved upon the previous agreement.
+Moreover, French labour law is characterised by an important use of state norms that reduce the role of collective agreements in the regulation of employment conditions, whereby voids in the articulation of collective agreements do not have the same consequences as in legal systems where greater room is given to collective autonomy, as in the Spanish case.

 3.3.
-The Spanish case: contract law principles at the rescue of disruption of collective bargaining
+The Spanish case: how contract law mitigates disruption of collective bargaining

-First of all, it is important to remind that the Spanish developments on the matter of after-effects have to be read in the context decentralisation and dislocation of the models of collective bargaining in Southern Europe, under the formal or informal pressure of the institutions of the EU.
-For example, in Greece, in application of the Memorandum of Understanding of 2012, the indefinite duration of collective agreements was abolished, giving way to periods of validity of 1 to 3 years, with a system of survival of their normative value in case of expiration of 3 months, after which only basic conditions on salary would remain applicable.
-In Portugal, in connection with the program of structural reforms, the period within which a new agreement could be negotiated after notice of expiration is given was reduced, as well as the survival of the normative valude in case of unsuccessfull negotiation within that first period (from 18 months to 1 year).
+First, it is important to note that Spanish developments on the question of after-effects should be read in the context of decentralisation and dislocation of collective bargaining models in southern Europe under formal or informal pressure from EU institutions.
+In Greece, for example, in application of the Memorandum of Understanding of 2012, the indefinite duration of collective agreements was abolished, giving way to periods of validity of one to three years with a three-month period for survival of normative value in case of expiration, after which only basic conditions on salary would remain applicable.
+In Portugal, in line with the program of structural reforms, the period within which a new agreement could be negotiated following notice of expiration has been reduced, as has as the survival of the normative value in case of unsuccessful negotiation within that first period (from 18 months to one year).